 “Anything is only what you make of it.”

 This is an adage which makes for a useful maxim.
-It reminds us to make the best of our situation.
-In fact, it places the onus squarely on the individual to take responsibility for one’s situation.
-It also offers a fundamental recognition of our predicament: our reality is the product of our mental state, in that we perceive the world through the lens of our mental state.
+It serves to reminds us to make the best of our situation.
+It also serves to place the onus squarely on the individual to take responsibility for one’s situation.
+In doing so a certain recognition of our situation is presented: our reality is the product of our mental state.

-However, the flip side is that it seems to suggest that everything must be the product of subjective human fabrication.
+However, to suggest anything is only what we make of it would also logically imply that everything must be the product of subjective human fabrication.
 This has interesting implications for those walking the spiritual path as seekers of truth.
 Is truth nothing more than what we make of it; merely subjective human fabrication?